Ne-k/Nebulix/README.md

 1. Ensure your Discord bot is set up to handle interactions.
 This typically involves setting up an event listener for interactions in your bot's main file.

-2. Ensure your bot has the necessary permissions to create threads and send messages in the specified channel.
+2. Ensure your bot has the permission to create threads and send messages in the specified channel.

 **Note:** The `Examples/Discord/InteractionCreate.example.js` file is meant to be an example or a rough idea of the interaction handling side of the bot and may be implemented differently depending on your bot structure.

 ## Laundry List

 - [ ] Implement ReCaptcha to prevent spamming of requests
+- [ ] Create a Trading Override slash command that uses a modal in case the website
 - [x] Implement the delete request button

 ## Contributing